lwiest/Atari6502Assembler/readme.md

 **Prerequisites:** You have Java SDK 5 (or higher) installed on your system.

-Download the project ZIP-file from GitHub and unzip it to a temporary folder ("root" folder).
+Download the project ZIP file from GitHub and unzip it to a temporary folder ("root" folder).

 **To work with the Atari 6502 Assembler source code in your Eclipse IDE**, import the `Atari6502Assembler` project in your Eclipse IDE from the root folder, choosing as import source _General > Existing Projects into Workspace_.

-**To compile Atari 6502 Assembler into a convenient JAR-file**, open a command prompt in the root folder and enter (Windows only, `%JAVA_HOME%` must point to the installation folder of your Java SDK):
+**To compile Atari 6502 Assembler into a convenient JAR file**, open a command prompt in the root folder and enter (Windows only, `%JAVA_HOME%` must point to the installation folder of your Java SDK):
 ```
 > makejar
 ```
+This produces the `Atari6502Assembler.jar` file.

+**Tip:** I added the `Atari6502Assembler.jar` file to this GitHub repository.

 **To run Atari 6502 Assembler and get command-line options**, enter
 ```
 > java -jar Atari6502Assembler.jar